lane711/sonicjs/README.md

 $ openssl rand -base64 32
 ```
 Note:
 Although I haven't had any issues getting errors due to much cpu time even on the free plan, hashing a password is purposefully computationally expensive in order to make passwords hard to crack if bad actors ever get access to the encrypted password.
-Due to this you and depending on your workers plan you may need to set the env variable AUTH_ITERATIONS if your worker is running longer than allowed.
-The default and max is "100000".
+Due to this you and depending on your workers plan you may need to set the env variable AUTH_ITERATIONS and/or AUTH_HASH if your worker is running longer than allowed.
+The default and max AUTH_ITERATIONS is "100000".
+AUTH_HASH must be "SHA_256", "SHA-384" or "SHA-512" ("SHA-512" is the default)

+e.g
-e.g AUTH_ITERATIONS="50000"
+AUTH_ITERATIONS="50000"
+AUTH_HASH="SHA-256"

  [https://sonicjs.com/environment-variables](https://sonicjs.com/environment-variables)